HaoRyuZark/Programming/Theory/Software_Engineering.md

   Acts as the interface for creating, reading, updating, and deleting entities.
 Manages the lifecycle of persistent objects and their database representations.

 * **DAO**
-  Data Access Objects are the class representations of the different entities inside out database.
+  Data Access Objects are the classes used for exposing an API for interacting with the different entities inside out database.

 * **Query Builder / ORM Query Language**
   Provides an abstraction over SQL to allow developers to define queries using object-oriented syntax (e.g., JPQL, HQL, or LINQ).